uzur/jekyllxhibit/about.md

 layout: default
 ---

 Tom Hackshaw is a Japanese - New Zealand interdisciplinary artist and researcher currently living in Auckland, New Zealand, and is a student at the Elam School of Fine Arts.
-He is one of the founding members of the [IOWA Collective][iowa] (It's Okay We're Artists!), and also is a part of the [Autistici/Inventati Collective.][au]
+He is one of the founding members of the [IOWA Collective][iowa] (It's Okay We're Artists!, now the Copyleft Collective), and also is a part of the [Autistici/Inventati Collective.][au]
 <br>
 Prior to Elam, Tom took classes at Artstation, Ponsonby for three years.
 <br><br>